-Programme Officer - an appointment has been made in August 2020, the number of days will vary during LDP Review, rising to full time during the Examination in Public.
+Programme Officer - VACANT POST - the number of days will vary during LDP Review, rising to full time during the Examination in Public.

 A.3.4 The potential risks to the timetable are shown in the table below.
 Slippage beyond 8 weeks will require formal amendment to the Delivery Agreement.